AmirHosein-Gharaati/POP-Project/README.md

     sudo apt install parallel

-And in the main folder, just run "make" command in terminal.
+And in the main folder, just run :

+    make

 # Main program #

 ## How to use ##

+This program wrote in C, so you have to use "main" file.

+Copy "main" file to the folder that you want to control files and run:

+    ./main

 ### init ###